-- Q. What is's relationship to the head of the household? - C. For the first person listed, the answer will ALWAYS be choice 1, Head.
-The Head is simply a reference person (as noted above) selected for the purpose of coding relationship.
-There is no need to ask person 1 this question, just mark choice 1, Head.
+- Q. What is .....'s relationship to the head of the household? - C. For the first person listed, the answer will ALWAYS be choice 1, Head.
+The Head is simply a reference person (as noted above) selected for the purpose of coding a relationship.
+There is no need to ask person 1 this question, just mark choice 1, "Head".

-For all other persons, indicate their relation ONLY to the Head person.
-Persons living together in a common-Act situation, even though not legally married, should be marked at choice 3.
+For all other persons, indicate their relation ONLY to the person identified as the Head.
+Persons living together in a common-law situation, even though not legally married, should be marked at choice 3.
 Children, adopted children, and step-children of the head should be marked at choice 4.
 "Other relative" would include any other relative who does not fit choices 2 to 9.

-Foster children and brothers-in-Act and sisters-in-Act should be indicated at "non-relative."
+Foster children and in-laws should be indicated as "non-relative."

 Note that a "live-in domestic", should be indicated by marking choice 11, NOT choice 12.

-There are cases when the Key Informant would indicate the relationship of each person when listing the household members, e.g., 'I live here with my husband and two children'.
+There are cases when the Key Informant would indicate the relationship of each person when listing the household members, e.g., 'I live here with my husband and two children.'
 In such cases, you could fill in this information without asking Q1.2.